GoPo Pro Review

 Take old US multiple choice exams and go over the answers.
 Teachers can get tons of multiple choice practice questions and a complete practice exam in our Redesign Toolkit.

 Take old US free response exams and go over the answers.
 Check out the four FRQ Workshops in the toolkit and take a look at every FRQ since 2001.

 Review over any tests, review sheets, class notes you can get your hands on.

 Make a list/chart/graphic organizer of all the specific constitutional powers of the branches of government.

-Practice good test taking skills: Come to the test rested and relaxed, take your time on the test, answer all questions on the multiple choice section, build a rubric for your FRQs and write specific and factual answers.
+On test day, come to the test rested and relaxed (you cannot cram for this exam), take your time on the test, answer all questions on the multiple choice section, don’t go back and change your answers, build a rubric for your FRQs and write specific and factual answers.
+Win!